CaioCeretta/github-coder-speedrun/gamer-store/gam3r.store/comments.md

 ## What is Turbo Repo?

+A monorepo, is basically a collection of many different apps and packages in the same codebase, the alternative setup would be a polyrepo and that's where we will have multiple code bases, which are published and versioned separately.

+Imagine we have three different repositories, one for the app, one for the docs and one for a shared utility package, be it, for example, a shared UI package that's used both in the apps and the docs kind of repositories, or it can be shared configs.
+And when we want to make a change in the shared utility that's used by app and doc, we'd need to publish that change to npm and then need to update the app and docs and bumup the version in their dependencies and then make a commit so our apps are now synchronized with the new feature in this shared utility.

+If we want to do the same thing as above, but in a monorepo, they would all live in the same single codebase, so we would make any changes that we want to the utilities and then it's already been shared between the apps and the docs, and that's all we need to do, they are not depending on a specific version of this shared ui, they're just depending on the local version in that same code base.

+The main building block of a mono repo is workspaces, each application and package we build will be it's own work space...
+A workspace is basically a folder containing a package.json file, each workspace can declare its own dependencies, they can depend on each other, they can export code for the other to use and they can have their own scripts.

+For example, if we are using pnpm as our package manager, in the package.json for our documents, or docs app, we will declare a dependency on the "shared.utils" with the value of "workspace:*", this is how we would denote that this is a local library or package in our workspace.
+If we are in yarn or npm value wound only be *.

+On top of the wor spaces we would have in our applications, there is a root workspace which will be containing all those packages and apps together, and this is a good place for us to specify dependencies that are present across our entire monorepo, such as tasks that belongs to the whole monorepo as opposed to individual workspaces.

 Now we are using turborepo,turbo repo is a high-performance build system designed for managing monorepos.
 A monorepo is a single repository that holds the code for multiple applications or packages, rather than having a separate repository for each project.
 This setup is often used in large-scale projects or teams that maintain several related apps or libraries, such